Marty Pask

 Martin "Marty" Pask (born 2 January 1985) is a former Australian rules footballer in the Australian Football League for the Brisbane Lions.
 After his AFL career finished he played in the Victorian Football League with the Werribee Tigers.

 Pask also played representative football; four times representing Queensland, twice representing Victoria (1 VAFA & 1 VFL) and once with the Allies state of origin side.

 Pask is also a regular media performer with the ABC as a commentator during the AFL home and away season.

-Marty has built key sporting businesses and grown an impressive portfolio of athletes.
-Known for his ability to connect well with people and negotiate key commercial sponsorship contracts.
+Marty has built key sporting businesses and grown a portfolio of athletes.
+Marty reportedly connects well with people and is praised for his ability to negotiate key commercial sponsorship contracts.

 Sports agent

 Pask is now an agent and handled the careers of former footballers, including Michael Barlow, Brian Lake, Nathan Vardy, Jason Winderlich and Clay Smith.
 He currently manages Dion Prestia, Brandon Ellis and Dyson Heppell.

 Other athletes include Emily Seebohm who is an Olympic World Recorder holder in the 100m backstroke.